koreader/koreader/doc/Building.md

 You can skip most of the following instructions if desired, and use our premade Docker image instead.
 In that case the only requirements are Git and Docker.
 See [the virtual development environment README](https://github.com/koreader/virdevenv) for more information.

-**Note:** If you want to use WSL then you need to export a sane PATH first because windows append their own directories to it.
-You'll also need to [install a XServer](https://virtualizationreview.com/articles/2017/02/08/graphical-programs-on-windows-subsystem-on-linux.aspx).
-If you need more info please read https://github.com/koreader/koreader/issues/6354
+**Note:** If you want to use WSL then you'll need to export a sane PATH first, because Windows appends its own directories to it.
+You'll also need to [install an XServer](https://virtualizationreview.com/articles/2017/02/08/graphical-programs-on-windows-subsystem-on-linux.aspx).
+If you need more info please read <https://github.com/koreader/koreader/issues/6354>.

 ## Prerequisites